marklchaves/cme-dev-style-guide/_docs/references/16-word-list.html.md

 These words and terms can be slippery.
 Here’s how we write them.
 (If it’s not on this list, defer to the [AP Style Guide](https://www.apstylebook.com/) and the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).)

 - add-on (noun, adjective), add on (verb)
+- autoplay
 - back end (noun), back-end (adjective) for Mailchimp and MS. backend (noun), back-end (adjective) for the WordPress Codex.
 - best seller (noun), best-selling (adjective)
 - beta
 - brick-and-mortar
+- call to action (no hyphens, can abbreviate to CTA)
 - checkbox
 - coronavirus (not corona virus)
 - COVID-19 (not covid-19, COVID19, or COVID 19)